joseamaita/webdev-python/README.md

-# Guide for Web Application Programming with Python
+# Guide for Web Development with Python

 ## Introduction